 |Sport & Event Management|

-Each team works in two phases, supported by the Center for the Advancement of Teaching and Learning and the Multicultural Faculty Fellow in both:
+Each team works in two phases, supported by the Center for the Advancement of Teaching and Learning:

 I) Phase I: The Research Phase (March-August): During this phase, teams identify and articulate discipline-appropriate best practices for teaching and learning related to course content (i.e. the knowledges of various groups) and/or pedagogy (e.g. inclusive and evidence-based approaches to teaching).
 By the start of the fall semester, each team reports the results of its research and creates an action/assessment plan to deepen diversity content and/or pedagogy in specific courses during that academic year.
-The team shares the plan with its program/department, with CATL and Multicultural Center, and with the University community on a web site created by CATL and the Multicultural Center.
+The team shares the plan with its program/department, with CATL, and with the University community on the CATL website.

 2) Phase II: The Infusion Phase (August-May): During this phase, teams pilot and assess their action plans.
 As this phase ends, and after consulting with their departmental colleagues, teams plan for modifications or extensions of their work based on the results of the assessment.
-Each team also writes a brief summary report (actions taken, assessment results, possible next steps in the department/program, and general recommendations) to be shared with their program/department, with CATL and Multicultural Center, and with the University community on a web site created by CATL and the Multicultural Center.
+Each team also writes a brief summary report (actions taken, assessment results, possible next steps in the department/program, and general recommendations) and again shares it widely, with their program/department, with CATL, and with the University community on a website.

-Each team receives $500 to use for project expenses, and each faculty team member receives a $1000 stipend (paid in equal parts at the completion of Phase I and Phase II).
+Each team receives $500 to use for project expenses, and each faculty team member receives a $1000 stipend (paid in equal parts at the completion of Phase I and Phase II; student or staff member funding will be negotiated).
 Team members also may apply separately for other funds (such as a CATL Faculty Travel Grant) to support related travel or other expenses.

 This program is supported in part by a grant from the Teagle Foundation.